|Date of incident:

 I woke up to the sound of banging at our front door at around 2:30 a.m.
 When my father opened the door Israeli soldiers asked for me.
 One of the soldiers told my father he was an intelligence officer.
 He gave my father a document saying they wanted to question me about throwing stones.
 The document did not say where I would be taken.

-The soldiers told me to get dressed and immediately took me to the back of a jeep where they tied my hands to the front with one plastic tie.
+The soldiers told me to get dressed and then took me to the back of a military jeep where they tied my hands to the front with one plastic tie.
 The tie was very tight.
 They also blindfolded me and made me sit on the metal floor.
 There was another detainee on the floor.
-The soldiers then started to beat me all over my body.
+The soldiers then started to beat me.

 The jeep drove for about 15 minutes towards a nearby Israeli military base.
 I was taken to a courtyard where I sat on a chair until around 6:00 a.m.
 I was then taken to see a doctor who removed the tie and the blindfold and examined me.
 When he was done he tied me and blindfolded me again.
 Then I was taken back to the courtyard where I remained until around 3:00 p.m.
 I was very uncomfortable.
 I wasn’t given any food and I did not ask to use the toilet.
 Soldiers who went by swore at me in Hebrew.